ansarikaif28/internship_task/README.md

 ## 1. Introduction

-Selenium and Beautiful Soup are two of the most popular Python libraries for interacting with the web.
+Selenium and Beautiful Soup are two of the most popular Python libraries for data extraction from the web.
 They serve distinct but complementary purposes in **web automation** and **web scraping**.

 *   **Web Automation**: The process of using a script to control a web browser and perform actions as a human would, such as clicking buttons, filling out forms, and navigating between pages.
 *   **Web Scraping**: The process of programmatically extracting data from websites.
 This is invaluable for data analysis, research, and content aggregation.